nutco21ris/virtual-housing-agent/README.md

 - **Sentiment Analysis**: Analyzes social media comments and reviews to gauge neighborhood safety, convenience, and public transport availability.
 - **Interactive Map**: Displays recommended properties on a map for easy visualization.
 - **User-friendly Interface**: Provides a smooth user experience with an intuitive interface.

+# For Developers

+If you are interested in trying out the application on your local machine, please follow the instructions below.
+Note that these instructions are intended for those who want to experiment with the application locally.